casper042291/FDA/README.md

 The downloaded and processed data is a pickle file.

-Data is from Civil IoT Taiwan Historical Data Platform https://history.colife.org.tw/#/
+Data is from Civil IoT Taiwan Historical Data Platform.

+https://history.colife.org.tw/#/